 The next step on your journey is learning how to upload iMovie to YouTube is to click/tap on the Category drop-down menu.
 There are different categories to choose from.
 Because there are different options, you should select the right one and match your video’s topic the best that you can.
 Have no fear, however, because you can edit this afterward from either the YouTube application or the website, depending on whether you are using an iPhone or Mac.

 Step 6: Video Size & Privacy

 From the main window, you also have the option to once again adjust the video’s resolution and framerate, once again influencing the size of the video.
-This is discouraged, unless you are on a data connection and want to upload the video wasing as little data as possible.

 When you are first exporting your video, you should consider the file size and resolution then, changing only in dire circumstances.
 Changing the resolution will affect the video’s quality, especially if you lower it.

-The Privacy settings are next in line and from the menu, you can select the three settings YouTube offers, Public, Private and Unlisted, Private being the default one and the recommended one.
+The Privacy settings are next in line and from the menu, you can select the three settings YouTube offers, Public, Private, and Unlisted, Private being the default one and the recommended one.

 If you need to make more adjustments to your video, you can do it later from the YouTube app or site, which is why Private is recommended.
 This concludes the guide on how to upload iMovie to YouTube, leaving only potential difficulties and frequently asked questions.